 For another thing, I’m honestly never 100% satisfied with the flavor of store-bought hummus.
 Does anyone else feel this way?
 The ingredients seem fine, but the taste falls short in the freshness department.

-This hummus is ultra-fresh, creamy, and tangy, made from freshly-cooked chickpeas, juicy lemons, tahini, and extra virgin olive oil.
+This hummus is ultra-fresh, creamy, and tangy, made from chickpeas, fresh juicy lemons, and extra virgin olive oil.

-Best of all, this hummus gets made in a BIG batch, and the leftovers get portioned and stacked in the freezer!
+Best of all, you can make a BIG batch, and freeze the extra!
 I can’t tell you how convenient and gratifying it is to have a giant stash of fresh hummus at the ready.

 After they’re cooked, get right to blending.
 The skins of the chickpeas are softer and easier to turn into super-smooth hummus when the chickpeas are still warm from cooking.
 (Some people peel their chickpeas to get the same smooth texture… but you don’t have to!
 Just blend them warm.)